cinghie/wordpress-starter-pack/wp-content/plugins/ultimate-social-media-icons/readme.txt

 = Sharing doesn't take the right text or picture =

-We use the share codes from Facebook, Google+ etc. and therefore don't have any influence over which text & pic Facebook decides to share.
+We use the share codes from Facebook etc. and therefore don't have any influence over which text & pic Facebook decides to share.

-Note that you can define an image as 'Featured Image' which tells Facebook / Google etc. to share that one.
+Note that you can define an image as 'Featured Image' which tells Facebook etc. to share that one.
 You'll find this 'Featured Image' section in your blog's admin area where you can edit your blog post.

 You can crosscheck which image Facebook will take by entering your url on https://developers.facebook.com/tools/debug/og/object/.